-- Agencies can save time and resources: - Combined results of our vegetative MIBI and management strategies provide an essential link between wetland condition, beneficial use support and restoration opportunities not addressed by either the State's MMI assessment framework for impounded wetlands (CH2M HILL 2014) or the 305(b)/303(d) assessment and possible TMDL development. - Modification of management practices based on our vegetative MIBI and recommended management strategies is testable and adaptable and can be monitored for restoration of improved wetland condition on a site by site basis. - Combined results of our vegetative MIBI and management strategies could circumvent the need for 303d listing of impaired wetlands and the TMDL process altogether.
+- Agencies can save time and resources: - Combined results of our vegetative MIBI and management strategies provide an essential link between wetland condition, beneficial use support and restoration opportunities not addressed by either the State's MMI assessment framework for impounded wetlands (CH2M HILL 2014) or the TMDL process. - Modification of management practices based on our vegetative MIBI and recommended management strategies is testable and adaptable and can be monitored for restoration of improved wetland condition on a site by site basis. - Combined results of our vegetative MIBI and management strategies could circumvent the need for 303d listing of impaired wetlands and the TMDL process altogether.